 On April 7, 1931 Colonel Springs, the L&C's most influential leader passed away.
 While the railroad was surviving the difficulties of the Great Depression it at least no longer suffered from other serious setbacks in terms of accidents or bad luck.
 Management of the Lancaster and Chester Railway passed to Elliott Springs, the colonel's son, who worked hard to keep the company moving forward.
 He helped see the road through the lean years of the 1930s and then rebounded prodigiously during the traffic boom of World War II.
 In 1946, a year after the war ended the L&C retired its remaining 2-8-0 Consolidations after purchasing six ex-U.S. Army 65-ton Whitcomb switchers.
 Just four years later in 1950 the 65-tonners were replaced by three General Electric 70-tonners.

 In 1959 Elliott Springs passed away, ending the Springs family name heading the company.
 However, the L&C has always seemed to be blessed by good management, which has persisted since then.
 In 1965 the GE switchers were replaced by Electro-Motive SW900s and since then the railroad has remained a loyal EMD buyer.
-In 2001 another new era began for the L&C as that year it leased an NS line from Catawba Junction along the Catawba River southward through Lancaster to Kershaw.
-This extension, 30.8 miles, more than doubled its system to 60 miles.
-The 2000s also saw the company aggressively expanding its traffic base and upgrading its property by luring in nearly a dozen new companies along its lines that resulted in a 100% increase in traffic.
+In 2001 another new era began for the L&C; that year it leased a Norfolk Southern line from Catawba Junction (along the Catawba River), southward through Lancaster to Kershaw.
+This extension, 30.8 miles, of Southern Railway heritage, more than doubled its system to 60 miles.
+The 2000's also saw the company aggressively expanding its traffic base and upgrading its property by luring in nearly a dozen new companies along its lines that resulted in a 100% increase in traffic.
 Additionally, its maintenance program saw heavier rail laid to accommodate the latest in new freight car designs (286,000 pounds).

-During the late summer of 2010 it was announced that the L&C was to be purchased by Gulf & Ohio Railways, which owns a handful of shortlines in the south.
+During the late summer of 2010 it was announced that the L&C would be purchased by Gulf & Ohio Railways, which owns a handful of short lines in the south.
 The deal was completed by that November.
-The future of this railroad looks very strong, which can be seen outwardly in its well maintained property, beautiful office building, and locomotive fleet that sports a handsome light blue livery.
+It marked the end of the company's long history of family ownership.
+In truth, though, little has changed since the G&O takeover; the railroad still maintains its headquarters inside its combination, brick/stone depot along 512 South Main Street in Lancaster (completed in 1952).
+In addition, its future appears, outwardly visible in the property's upkeep and a well-maintained locomotive fleet (adorned in the road's handsome light blue livery).
 Today, its traffic ranges from plastic pellets and agricultural products to lumber and scrap metal.
-It also continues to be served by two Class Is; CSX Transportation and NS.Home › Short Lines › Lancaster & Chester
+It also continues to be served by two Class Is; CSX Transportation (Catawba Junction and East Chester), as well as Norfolk Southern (Chester).